gbadev-org/tonc/content/pages/affobj.md

 ```
 </div>

 Making the metroid an affine sprite is all done inside `init_metr()`.
 As you've seen how bits are set a number of times by now, it should be understandable.
-That said, do note that I am filling the first OBJ_AFFINE (the one that the sprite uses) to the identity matrix **I**.
-If you keep this fully zeroed-out, you'll just end up with a 64x64-pixel rectangle of uniform color.
+That said, do note that I am filling the first `OBJ_AFFINE` (the one that the sprite uses) to the identity matrix **I**.
+If you keep this fully zeroed-out, you'll just end up with a 64×64-pixel rectangle of uniform color.
 Remember that **P** contains pixel offsets; if they're all zero, there is no offset and the origin's color is used for the whole thing.
 In essence, the sprite is scaled up to infinity.

 To be frank though, calling `obj_aff_identity()` isn't necessary after a call to `oam_init()`, as that initializes the matrices as well.
 Still, you need to be aware of potential problems.

 That's the set-up, now for how the demo does what it does.
 At any given time, you will have some transformation matrix, **P**.
 By pressing a button (or not), a small transformation of the current state will be performed, via matrix multiplication.